-The Woolf Southern Methodist Church, c.
-1940s.
-From the J. Berkley Green Collection of the Herndon Historical Society
+The Herndon Hotel formerly on Lynn Street.
+J. Berkley Green Collection of the Herndon Historical Society.

 The Herndon Historical Society was founded in 1971.
 Its purpose, as stated in the Society's constitution, is “…to bring together those people interested in history, and especially in the history of the Herndon, Virginia, area.”

 The Society established a museum in conjunction with the Town’s centennial celebration in 1979.
 The museum, which is open from noon to 3PM on Sundays March through mid-December, is located in Herndon’s historic train depot adjacent to the WO&D trail in the heart of the downtown.
 The museum contains an array of materials and collectables that illustrate the life, conditions, events, and activities of Herndon and the surrounding area.

 When We Meet

 The museum is the location for Historical Society meetings and for other special functions.
 The Society holds meetings three times per year—on the 4th Wednesday in January, May, and September.
 The meetings, which are free and open to the public, feature guest speakers—including authors, journalists and historians—who focus on topics of local historical interest.
 For information about meeting dates, times, and topics contact Society President Nancy Saunders, HerndonHistoricalSociety@gmail.com.

 Clickhere to see the Herndon Historical Society's Newletters and Meeting Minutes.

 The Society is involved in many activities beyond maintaining the museum.
 For example: